Fatimah Malik: My Circl Journey

 One of the goals that my Circl Match helped me work towards was trying to pass my first year of University.
 I know that it may seem like a typical goal to reach but let’s just say I received a few results in my mid-term assessments that I wasn’t too happy about!
 Using the TGROW model, my Circl Match helped me set out a number to achieve in terms of marks and a date to have each essay submitted.
 Completing four essays due all in the same week was hard, but having my Circl Match’s prompts and my goals set out for me to complete made it all the less stressful 😊

 Overall, the biggest takeaway I got from the programme was not just brilliant coaching skills, but also a deeper understanding of myself and others.
 I learned, for example, just how terrible of a listener I was when we covered the topic of Active Listening, and how observing someone’s body language or tone of voice can help you understand someone better.
 If you are thinking about applying, expect a lot of brilliant content for you to use in your everyday life (both professional and personal), entertaining conversations with your Circl Match and other employees, and opportunities for self-reflection!

-I hope you feel a similar impact from the programme as I have :) If you have any questions, feel free to email me here: firstname.lastname@example.org and I’ll be more than happy to help!
+I hope you feel a similar impact from the programme as I have :) If you have any questions, feel free to email us here: firstname.lastname@example.org and we'll be more than happy to help!